ClusterHQ/flocker/docs/tutorial/moving-applications.rst

 =======================

 Let's look at an extremely simple Flocker configuration for one node running a container containing a MongoDB database.
+Of course, this process can be done with any application.

 # TODO It is not clear (maybe archive will solve) what the filenames of these
 # should be when I save them.